Souriau-Fisher metric and Completely integrable system on Lie groups SO(2) and SO(3): Conclusion

 \section{Conclusion}

-This work has generalized the Fisher metric in the framework of the thermodynamics of Souriau Lie groups, highlighting the deep connections between information geometry, Hamiltonian systems, and algebraic structures.
+This work has generalized the Fisher metric in the framework of the thermodynamics of Souriau Lie groups, highlighting the deep connections between information geometry, and algebraic structures.
 Focusing on the $SO(2)$ and $SO(3)$ Lie groups, we have explicitly characterized the effect of central 2-cocycles on the Fisher metric and demonstrated the full integrability of the associated gradient systems.
-The construction of Lax representations for these systems, as well as the description of the coadjoint orbits and underlying symplectic structures, confirms the relevance of the geometric approach for the study of invariant statistical models.
 These results not only enrich existing theory but also open the way to promising applications in fields such as geometric machine learning and neuro-inspired optimization.
-Future work could extend this approach to other Lie groups, explore the implications for information quantization in the presence of symmetries, or deepen the connections with dynamical systems theory and theoretical physics.

 \bmhead{Supplementary information} This manuscript has no additional data.

 \bmhead{Acknowledgments} We thank all the members of the Algebra, Geometry and Applications Laboratory of the University of Yaounde1 for their suggestions in the work.
 We thank Professor Joseph Dongho of the University of Maroua for his comments without forgetting Professor Thomas Bouetou Bouetou of the Polytechnic School of Yaounde1.
 We thank Professor Michel Nguiffo Boyom of the Montpellier Institute Alexander Grothendiek for his relevant comments and questions in order to improve the work.
 We thank Professor Fr$\acute{e}$d$\acute{e}$ric Barbresco of Thalesgroup, for these lines of research.
 A big thank you to Frankel Nozah Mba and Romain Boris Bopda Gopdjum for their comments and work provided in order to improve the paper.